Bias Reporting in CSE

 Resources Outside CSE

 Western provides reporting options for bias incidents.
-You can find the button to report bias on the top of every webpage beside the link for "MyWestern."
+You can find the link to report bias on the top of every webpage.
 You can also find reporting resources here.